moizalicious/siddhi-json-structs/README.md

 # JSON Structures To Define Siddhi Apps

 ## General Types
-These are general structures that are used in most of the siddhi element definitions, and are not stand alone elements (that is why they do not have an 'id').
+These are general structures that are used in most of the siddhi element definitions, they are not stand alone elements (that is why they do not have an 'id').

 ### Key-Value Pair JSON
-This just is used to define a map of key-value pair and is named as `{Key-Value Pair JSON}`.
+This just is used to define a map of key-value pair and is named as `{Key-Value Pair JSON}` when the structure is referred.
 ```
 {
     `key`: `value`,